 Pain and suffering is calculated by taking a look at how the accident, and the injuries you received because of it, have affected your everyday life.
 The more your quality of life has changed because of the accident, the more compensation that you’ll receive for pain and suffering damages.

 Loss of consortium occurs when you lose a partner or spouse because of the stress surrounding the accident and your injuries.
 If injuries affect your ability to maintain your relationship, you could receive loss-of-consortium compensation.

-If your injury will prevent you from returning to work, you can receive loss of earning capacity compensation.
-For example, if you work in construction and the accident left you paralyzed, you’re not going to be able to return to that field.
+If your injury prevents you from returning to work, you can receive loss of earning capacity compensation.
+For example, if you work in construction and the accident leaves you paralyzed, you’re not going to be able to return to that field.
 You would therefore experience a loss in your earning capacity.

 Severity of Injuries

 The severity of your injuries is one of the biggest factors in calculating how much compensation you can receive.
 As a result, the severity of your injuries affects your total damages.
 More severe injuries lead to higher medical bills and a greater change to one’s quality of life.
 This results in higher pain and suffering compensation.
 Of course, if a truck collision leads to fatal injuries, you can file a claim for wrongful death compensation